catalystcommunity/zest/README.md

 `./mknewpackage SomePackageName`

 In testing, remember that you can use @vitest-environment for cases where you want to switch between jsdom or happy-dom https://vitest.dev/config/#environment

+## Tips and Troubleshooting:
+* If you are getting `Uncaught Error: Illegal Constructor` chances are you didn't add a `customElements.define("my-element", MyElement);` to your JS